borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-pattern">Pattern</h3>

-There is a total of 16 patterns per project.
-Each pattern stores the sequences of all 8 tracks.
+A pattern refers to specific set of sequences, one of the 16 sequences for each of the 8 tracks.

 TODO